 Symptoms of Use and Abuse

 Traces of methamphetamine may be indicative if one finds a small pouch of white crystals or powder with syringes.
 Some meth abusers may leave behind small, crumpled pieces of aluminum foil, small shafts or empty ballpoint pens that could be used for snorting, or soda can punched with a hole at the side.
-Meth user or abuser:
+Meth users or abusers:

 - Do not or cannot sleep for long periods

-- Lose appetite so they do not eat
+- Loss of appetite so they do not eat

 - Lose a lot of weight

 - May show signs of being unusually active; fidgets

 Coming down or “crash” after use can be unpleasant for the user.
 To avoid this crash, most go for a meth “run” wherein they take another dose of meth for continuous high.
 This could lead to serious or even fatal results.

 - Dilation of the Pupils

 - Feelings of Power